sajal1123/project-3-crime-analyst-s/README.md

 We can see that younger people tend to get in more crashes around midnight, and most of the crashes occur in the evening time.

+We also made another multiple linked view visualization using a clickable bar chart (Month/Number of Crashes) and a set of static bar charts that change each time a bar from the interactive bar chart is clicked.
+These static bar charts describe other metrics that measure the number of crashes made in certain environments(weather, road, and lighting conditions).

+[INSERT MULTI LINKED BAR CHART PICS HERE]

+From this, we can see that all through the year, most crashes occurred on a road with no defects, during clear skies and in the daylight.

 ## Revisiting our Hypotheses

 Let's take a look at our initial hypotheses and discover how they hold up.